gocrane/crane/docs/proposals/20220706-universal-resource-optimization.md

 ### Non-Goals

-- Cloud Resources that not included in kubernetes
+- Cloud Resources that are not managed by kubernetes

 ## Proposal

-Recommendation Definition
+### Recommendation Definition

+Recommendation Definition discuss data model about the recommendation process.
+It answers following questions:

+- How to define what resources need to be recommended
+- How to know the suggested advice for my resource
+- How to config the recommender which have different function for different resources

-Recommendation Framework
+### Recommendation Framework

+Recommendation Framework provide a pluggable mechanism that let user extend the default recommender.

 ### User Stories